 ● ● ●

 The benefits of Medicare Parts A and B can make Original Medicare a strong asset in helping beneficiaries afford health services and supplies.
 To learn more about what Original Medicare covers, visit Medicare.gov.
-For help navigating your Medicare options, contact a licensed sales agent using the Shop & Enroll Plan Finder.
+For help navigating your Medicare insurance options, contact a licensed sales agent using the Shop & Enroll Plan Finder.